Chee History, Family Crest & Coats of Arms

 In Staffordshire, Cheadle is a market-town and parish, and the head of a union, in the S. division of the hundred of Totmonslow.

 Early History of the Chee family

-Another 203 words (14 lines of text) are included under the topic Early Chee History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Chee research.
+Another 102 words (7 lines of text) covering the years 1607 and 1592 are included under the topic Early Chee History in all our PDF Extended History products and printed products wherever possible.